Are your courses suitable for people with no experience?

 Isn’t it only ex-policemen who become private investigators?

-Ex-police and military usually make excellent private investigators because of prior learning.
-People from other backgrounds have become successful PI’s but most will undertake a lot of learning.
-We have many delegates who have attended our training courses and gone on to have very successful PI businesses.
+It’s true that ex-police and military usually make excellent private investigators because of prior learning.
+But it is not only them who can make great investigators.
+We have many students who have attended our training courses and gone on to have very successful PI businesses.
 We have trained publicans, television producers, social workers and limousine drivers!

 What does a private investigator do?